BeeGFS Hive Index

 IndexPaths=/mnt/beegfs:/mnt/index

-Colon separated path to BeeGFS Filesystem directory for which index will be created and absolute path for index directory.
+Colon separated path to BeeGFS Filesystem directory for which index will be created and absolute path for the index directory.
 (Filesystem Source directory path:Index directory path), for example IndexPaths=/mnt/beegfs:/work/index.

 These two paths allow Hive Index commands to run without explicitly specifying absolute paths for source directory or Index directory.

-If you want to create the index inside the filesystem directory itself, only specify the source directory path in IndexPaths, for example IndexPaths=/mnt/beegfs.
+If you want to create the index inside the file system directory itself, only specify the source directory path in IndexPaths, for example IndexPaths=/mnt/beegfs.

 # Filesystem mount point path